lukegjpotter/cycling-ireland-events-html-parser/README.md

 ## Build, Run and Test

 1. To Build and Run the Application, open a Terminal and use:
    `./gradlew build && java -jar build/libs/cycling-ireland-events-html-scraper-*.jar`
 1. To Test that the running Application is functional, open a new Terminal tab and use:
    `curl localhost:8080/start`
 1. To Stop the Application, in the first Terminal, use:
    `ctrl+C`

 ### Alpha Features - In Progress

-* Parse a resource file to get the all information from an individual Cycling Event.
-* Be able to loop through the file to get all the information from all the Cycling Events into POJOs
+* [x] Be able to loop through the file to get all the information from all the Cycling Events into POJOs
+* [x] Expose a REST API to enable the screen scraping to happen when this is called.
+* [ ] Parse a resource file to get the all information from an individual Cycling Event.

 ### Version 1.0 Features